Major Groups > Gilled Mushrooms > Pale-Spored > Marasmius > Marasmius plicatulus

 Ecology: Saprobic on litter and debris under hardwoods or conifers; growing alone, scattered, or gregariously; fall and winter; along the West Coast.

-Cap: 1-5 cm; conical or convex when young, usually expanding to broadly convex with a shallow central bump; dry; finely velvety, at least when fresh; sometimes developing radial wrinkles with age; purple-red to reddish brown.
+Cap: 1-5 cm; conical or bell-shaped when young, expanding to broadly conical or convex; dry; finely velvety, at least when fresh; sometimes developing radial wrinkles with age; purple-red to reddish brown.

-Gills: Narrowly attached to the stem or free from it; distant; white to creamy or pinkish; sometimes developing pinkish to brownish edges.
+Gills: Narrowly attached to the stem or free from it; distant; white to creamy or yellowish; sometimes developing pinkish to brownish edges.

-Stem: 5-13 cm long; up to 3 mm thick; equal; dry; brittle; smooth; creamy or pinkish above, purple-red to reddish black or dark brown below; basal mycelium white and prominent.
+Stem: 5-13 cm long; up to 3 mm thick; equal; dry; brittle; bald; creamy or pinkish above, purple-red to reddish black or dark brown below; basal mycelium white.

 Odor and Taste: Taste mild; odor not distinctive.